DenisSkulovic/morrowind/backend/content-service/src/layer_2_and_3/generator/README.md

-Generators do not have access to the databases.
-They only receive data and spit out data, like Entity instances, etc.
+Generators must only perform READ operations on databases.
+They only receive data and spit out data, like Entity instances, etc. The next layer is responsible for WRITE operations.